MISP/misp-book/automation/README.md

 https://<misp url>/attributes/describeTypes
 ~~~~

-Depending on the headers passed the returrned data will be a JSON object or an XML, with 3 main sections: types, categories, category\_type\_mappings.
+Depending on the headers passed the returned data will be a JSON object or an XML, with 3 main sections: types, categories, category\_type\_mappings.

 # Attribute statistics API

-If you are interested in the attribute type or attribute category data distibution on your instance, MISP offers an API that will create an aggregates list.
+If you are interested in the attribute type or attribute category data distribution on your instance, MISP offers an API that will create an aggregates list.
 To access the API, simple sent a GET request to:

 ~~~~
 https://<misp url>/attributes/attributeStatistics/[context]/[percentage]